 Dyed hair is more prone to breakage and can become dry and brittle without proper treatment.
-Keep the hair healthy and hydrated with a nourishing hair mask.
+Keep the hair healthy and hydrated with nourishing shampoos, conditioners and hair masks that are designed specifically for weakened or coloured hair.
 Not only will this protect your colour but it will leave your hair looking brighter and shinier than ever.

 Keep it cool

 Being prone to dryness and breakage, coloured hair can be extremely sensitive to heat, which can cause further damage.
 After colouring, try not to apply heat to your hair for at least a couple of days after, opting for a good old fashioned towel dry instead.
 If you do need to apply heat and can't live without your straighteners, apply a heat protection spray first to ensure that the hair is protected and doesn't burn.